Introduction

 Custom Validation

-it needs to return the selected n-best result.
+true), the service should return the selected n-best result. -

-it needs to return the first value on the list (i.e. the one with the highest confidence, as values are arranged by confidence level).
+false), the service should return the first value from the n-best results list (usually the one with the highest confidence because values are arranged by confidence level).

 The end point you specify by providing the URL and the request token will get all n-best results as input in the following format: